Why this service was created?

 6. The site is currently operating on an experimental basis, we cannot guarantee the continuous availability of the site or the unchanged functionality.

-2. To remember the filter settings as well as for the Previously Viewed News function, the website generates a random identifier and stores it temporarily on the Visitor's device in a single cookie, which is necessary for the functioning of the website.
-By visiting the site, the Visitor agrees to its use.
+2. To remember the history and perferences a random code is generated and stored temporarily on the user's device, which is necessary for the functioning of the website and mobile apps.
+By visiting the site or using the mobile apps the user agrees to its use.

-3. The use of a link that allows the current filter setting to be reused on multiple devices and that includes the unique random code mentioned in point 2 (save, store, keep secret, discard or reuse) is the responsibility and free choice of the Visitor.
-Codes and their associated settings will be automatically deleted upon request or after 45 days of non-use.
+3. The use of the unique random code mentioned in point 2 (save, store, keep secret, discard or reuse) is the responsibility and free choice of the user.
+Codes and the associated settings will be automatically deleted upon request or after 45 days of non-use.

 zfrsolutions at protonmail.com - Please do not send press releases, the website is operated by an automated software!
 However, we welcome applications from new news sources.